radsystems-app/Radsystems-Studio-Docs/project-creation.md

 ![project-creation-1.jpg](/pages/project-creation/project-creation-1.jpg)

-Select a type of project that you want to develop.
+Select a type of project that you want to develop*.

 These might be:

-Generate Classic Web aplication Wtih (JQuery, Bootstrap-4)
+- Generate Classic Web aplication With (JQuery, Bootstrap-4)

 > **PHPRad Classic** - *Generate Classic App with PHP Laravel, Bootstrap-4, JQuery*

-or Generate SPA, PWA, Desktop Apps and Mobile Apps With (VueJS, Quasar Framework)
+- or Generate SPA, PWA, Desktop Apps and Mobile Apps With (VueJS, Quasar Framework)

 > **PHPRad Vue** - *Generate SPA, PWA, Desktop Apps and Mobile Apps With PHP Laravel, VueJs Quasar Framework*